phearme/orderedlibloader/README.md

 # orderedlibloader

-A lazy loading Javascript library for loading libs sequentially in a specific order.
+###A lazy loading Javascript library for loading libs sequentially in a specific order.

+orderedlibloader can be usefull if you intend to load synchronously libs in a specific order thus resolving dependencies issues in lazy loading.

 ## Usage